-stations.
-By contrast, the clinker burning process is a material conversion process that must always be operated with excess air for reasons of clinker quality.
-In concert with long residence times in the high-temperature range, this leads to complete fuel burn-up.
+The exhaust gas concentrations of CO and organically bound carbon are a yardstick for the burn-out rate of the fuels utilised in energy conversion plants, such as power stations.
+By contrast, the clinker burning process is material conversion а process that must always be operated with excess air for reasons of clinker quality.
+In concert with long residence times in the high-temperature this leads range, to complete fuel burn-up.